learn-co-curriculum/phase-0-html-lists-lab/README.md

 ## Recognize Unordered And Ordered HTML Lists

-Lets say, for instance, we were building a personal website and wanted to list out our favorite foods.
+Let's say, for instance, we were building a personal website and wanted to list out our favorite foods.
 We _could_ write this like so:

 ```html